How to Deal With Anxiety About Returning to Campus

 - Set yourself up for success by establishing plans for activities and support networks.

-College students are no strangers to anxiety, but the last year has likely been more stressful than most.
-Causing rapid changes to the college experience, the COVID-19 pandemic amplified already existing sources of stress — such as grades, finances, and homesickness — and greatly impacted student mental health and wellness.
+College students are no strangers to anxiety, but the last year and a half has likely been more stressful than most.
+Causing rapid changes to the college experience, the COVID-19 pandemic amplified already existing sources of stress — grades, finances, and homesickness — and greatly impacted student mental health and wellness.

 A recent BestColleges survey found that 45% of students whose campuses closed due to the pandemic experienced increased anxiety.
 In another national survey conducted last fall, almost one-third (31%) of college students had been previously diagnosed with an anxiety disorder.

-While campus reopening announcements may offer some good news for most students, even a welcome change can cause some anxiety.
+While campus reopening plans and COVID-19 vaccine requirements may offer good news for most students, even a welcome change can cause some anxiety.

 What Is Anxiety?